FHasanzadeh/kss/SPEC.md

 // Styleguide 1.1
 ```

-If you include `{{modifier_class}}` in the markup, the generated style guide will be able to use the correct CSS class when it displays the sample for each of the modifiers listed in the modifier section.
+If you include `{{modifier_class}}` in the markup, the generated style guide will be able to use the correct CSS class when it displays the sample for each of the modifiers.

 Instead of using inline HTML markup, you could point at a separate file that contains your HTML. kss-node supports either a plain *.html file or a Handlebars *.hbs file.
 The kss-node generator will search for the markup file in any of the `--source` folders.